DeokhyeonLim/kevin-portfolio/README.md

 # Kevin Lim — Portfolio

-A static personal portfolio website for **Deokhyeon (Kevin) Lim**, an IT professional focused on cloud infrastructure, automation, data analytics, cybersecurity, and technical teaching.
+A static personal portfolio website for **Kevin Lim**, an IT professional focused on cloud infrastructure, automation, data analytics, cybersecurity, and technical teaching.

 ## Live Site